techwithlc/mywebsite/README.md

 - Integrated Resend API for reliable email delivery
 - Added automated AI news collection and summarization with GPT-4o
 - Created scripts for testing and sending newsletters
+- Implemented PM2 for continuous server operation
+- Added comprehensive deployment documentation for production use